ajb3296/Delete-twitter-trends/README.md

 # Delete-twitter-trends

-This Chrome plugin deletes Twitter trends, such as trash.
+This Chrome/Firefox plugin deletes Twitter trends, such as trash.

 ### If you use Chrome
 Connect to `chrome://extensions` --> click `Load unpacked` --> select `chrome` folder